syncfusion-content/flutter-docs/Flutter/DateRangePicker/hijri-date-picker.md

 {% endtabs %}

 #### Multi-range selection
-Initially or during run time, you can selects more than one date range programmatically by using the selectedRanges  property of `HijriDatePickerController`.
-It is only applicable when the selectionMode is set to `DateRangePickerSelectionMode.multiRange`.
+You can selects more than one date range programmatically by using the [selectedRanges](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/selectedRanges.html) property of `HijriDatePickerController`.
+It is only applicable when the `selectionMode` is set to `DateRangePickerSelectionMode.multiRange`.

 {% tabs %}
 {% highlight Dart %}